codeur/webpacker_toppings/README.md

 ```

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Copyright 2021 Codeur SARL.